robertjchristian/MRC/MRC00.md

-# MRC 00: Morpheus Request for Comment Standards & Guide
+# MRC 00: Morpheus Request for Comment (MRC) Guide

 ### What is an MRC?
 MRC stands for Morpheus Request for Comments.
 It’s a document that describes a change to Morpheus.